Trump raises China concerns as reason to veto defense bill

-WASHINGTON (AP) — President Donald Trump on Sunday tweeted that he intends to veto a wide-ranging defense policy bill, raising new but unspecified concerns about China as a reason to reject a traditionally bipartisan measure with a nearly 60-year track record of being signed into law.
+Republican lawmakers have said the wide-ranging defense policy bill, which the Senate sent to the president on Friday, would deter Chinese aggression and must become law as soon as possible.

+Both the House and Senate passed the measure by margins large enough to override a potential veto from the president, who has a history of failing to carry out actions he has threatened.

 “The biggest winner of our new defense bill is China!
 I will veto!”
-Trump said.
+Trump in a new tweet.

 The White House did not immediately respond to an emailed request for comment on Trump’s specific concerns about China.

 Senate Majority Leader Mitch McConnell, R-Ky., has said the bill would help deter Chinese aggression.
-Other GOP backers of the measure, including Sen. John Thune of South Dakota, the second-ranking Senate leader, and Rep. Mike Gallagher of Wisconsin, a member of the House Armed Services Committee, have tweeted that the bill would deter threats from countries such as China.
+Other GOP backers of the measure, including Sen. John Thune of South Dakota, the second-ranking Senate leader, and Rep. Mike Gallagher of Wisconsin, a member of the House Armed Services Committee, have tweeted that the bill would counter threats from countries such as China.

-The threat was Trump’s first since the defense bill cleared the Senate on Friday, following earlier passage by the House.
-Both chambers approved the measure by margins large enough to override a veto, which would be a first for Trump and would come not long before he leaves office Jan.
+A potential override of a veto would be a first for Trump and would come not long before he leaves office Jan.
 20. A two-thirds vote is needed in each chamber for the bill to become law without Trump’s signature.

-Trump, however, has a history of failing to follow through on action he has threatened.

 The president has made numerous threats over Twitter to veto the bill over a requirement that military bases honoring Confederate leaders eventually be renamed.
 He also threatened a veto to try to force lawmakers to include provisions — unrelated to the military and national defense — to punish social media companies he claims were biased against him during the election.